AlienLM: Alienization of Language for API-Boundary Privacy in Black-Box LLMs: Introduction

 This exposure raises practical concerns for users and organizations.
 Recent user studies of LLM-based conversational agents report privacy concerns and show that disclosure behavior is shaped by interface framing such as perceived ephemerality. \citep{malki2025hoovered,cox2025ephemerality} Even when providers offer data retention opt-outs, plaintext is still transmitted and processed on external infrastructure. \citep{openai_data_controls_2025,anthropic_api_retention_2026,google_vertex_data_governance_2024} Users must still trust provider policies that cannot be independently verified.
 In the event of a data breach or unauthorized access, plaintext prompts and responses are immediately interpretable.
 These concerns motivate a mechanism that reduces plaintext exposure at the point of transmission, independent of provider-side policies and without claiming a formal privacy guarantee.

 We consider an API-only threat model in which the provider (or an observer of API traffic/logs) sees the transmitted text but does not have access to any client-held mapping configuration.
 Success is measured by the ability to recover readable plaintext or token-level mappings from the observed alien text.
+Appendix~\ref{app:threat-model} details the deployment assumptions, explicit goals and non-goals, and observer scenarios used throughout our evaluation.

 Given these concerns, a practical framework must satisfy three constraints.
 First, protection must work at the text level because users interact with APIs solely through text transmission without access to internal computations.
 Second, the framework must assume no model access, since commercial APIs do not expose model weights, gradients, or activations.
 Third, the primary goal is reducing exposure of prompts and responses at inference time, where sensitive content is actually exchanged.